-You know how to get yourself ready to ride in the cold but what about your bike?
-You can be wrapped up and feel warmer than a cup of Tim Horton’s hot chocolate, but a winter mountain bike ride is only as fun as your bike allows it to be.
+You are aware of how to prepare yourself to ride despite the chilly weather, but what about your bike?
+You may be bundled up and feel warmer than a cup of hot chocolate from Tim Hortons, but the amount of enjoyment you have on a winter mountain bike ride is directly proportional to the capabilities of your bike.

 The Drivetrain: Less is more

 This one is easy: when it comes to cycling in cold weather and selecting gears, fewer options are better.
 In an ideal environment, the best kind of bicycle for riding on snow and ice would be a single-speed model.